tandersonf92/Travel-App---Animations/README.md

 # Travel-App---Animations
-Project created to learn about animations
+Project created only to learn about animations.
+Design Patterns is not the focus on this project.